We've all had those days, wrapped in a blanket, nursing a cup of tea, battling the common cold. But what about our furry friends?

 Do colds in dogs go away on their own?

 Yes, most mild colds in dogs resolve on their own with proper care and rest.
-However, if symptoms persist or worsen, it's essential to consult a veterinarian.
+However, if symptoms persist or worsen, it's always a good idea to consult a veterinarian.

 What does a dog with a cold sound like?